kaysarov/order-processor/README.md

 Simple Flask web application for managing product inventory and processing orders.
 The UI uses Bootstrap and supports Russian localization.

 ## Features
-- Admin panel to manage product stock.
+- Admin panel to manage product stock with image uploads.
 - User registration and login.
-- Users can browse a storefront, add products to a cart and checkout specifying delivery date.
+- Users can browse a storefront, add products to a cart and checkout specifying delivery date and optional comment.
-- Admin can view and update order statuses (created, in_work, gathered, sent, shipped).
+- Admin can view and update order statuses with Russian names and filter orders by date.

 ## Installation
 1. Install dependencies: